 Li Manshan decorates a coffin, Houguantun 2013.

-Li Peisen (1910–85) played a crucial part in the lineage’s Daoist transmission.
+Li Peisen (1910–85) played a crucial role in the lineage’s Daoist transmission, with his wife.

 Li Qing (left) with fellow wind players Yang Xixi and Shi Ming, 1959.

-Golden Noble at the soul hall, with conch and flag.
+Golden Noble at the soul hall, with conch and flag, 2011.

 The shengguan group, 2011: left to right Li Bin, Wu Mei, Yang Ying.